jmcomets/jmcomets.github.io/_posts/2015-04-26-mr-nobody-an-introspective-about-life.md

 convincing I've ever seen on film.
 It is by far the strongest emotional aspect of the film, bringing tears to my eyes when they are *finally* reunited after being separated brutally...twice.

+In effect, Mr Nobody is a film I would recommend to any pessimist, its raw emotional power breaking through the ice and striking the viewer with realisations on himself and the world we all live in.
+The acting of Jared Leto is-as usual-flawless, as he battles for